Tame class field theory over local fields: Finiteness of motivic and e tale cohomology

 Recall that an integral and smooth projective $k$-scheme $X$ is said to admit a semistable reduction if there exists a regular integral scheme $\sX$ together with a faithfully flat projective morphism $f \colon \sX \to S$ such that $\sX_\eta = X$ and $(\sX_s)_\red$ is a strict normal crossing divisor on $\sX$.
 It is a consequence of \cite{Deligne-Mumford} and \cite[Thm.~0.1, Cor.~0.4]{Cossart-J-S} (see also \cite{Cossart-J-S-2}) that $X$ admits a semistable reduction if its dimension is at most one.

 \begin{lem} Let $X \in \Sm_k$ be an integral projective scheme of dimension $d$ which admits a semistable reduction.
 Then $H^i_\et(X, n)$ is finite if $n \notin [0,d+1]$. \end{lem} \begin{proof} Let $f \colon \sX \to S$ be a semistable reduction of $X$ with the reduced closed fiber $Y$.
-The localization and rigidity theorems yield an exact sequence
+The cohomology with support exact sequence and the rigidity theorem (cf. \cite[Prop.~III.1.25, Cor.~VI.2.7]{Milne-etale}) give an exact sequence

 In the given range, the left term is finite by \thmref{thm:Kahn} and the right term is finite by \lemref{lem:Etale-1}.
 Hence, the middle term is finite. \end{proof}

 \begin{lem} Let $X \in \Sch_k$ be a projective scheme of dimension $d$.
 Then $H^i_\et(X, n)$ is finite if $n \notin [0,d+1]$. \end{lem} \begin{proof} We shall prove the lemma by induction on $d$.
 If $d = 0$, then we are done by \lemref{lem:Etale-0}.
 We shall now assume that $d > 0$.